cardboard-iguana/cardboard-iguana.com/notes/netcat.md

 These are almost, but not quite, mirror images of each other.

-The `-e` switch isn’t available on many UNIX-like OSes.
+The `-e` switch isn't available on many UNIX-like OSes.
 Working around this leads to the common named pipe pattern:

 ```bash
 mkfifo /tmp/p; \